 Just as appealing to the investor as to the backpacker, likely the most notable aspect of Latin America is its unmatched landscape diversity.
 The two areas previously mentioned (Tijuana and Patagonia) are wildly different in terms of culture, biodiversity, and climate.
 The land between these northern and southern points of the region is home to rich biodiversity, unique cultures, and slightly different industries.
 A world of opportunities, quite literally, awaits investors who are willing to explore the offerings available to them in one of the world’s most beautiful regions.

 Establish Your Presence in Latin America with an Experienced Expansion Partner

 Leaving behind the chaos and hardships of the 20th century, Latin America has made serious strides towards becoming a strong regional economy offering sustained growth, sectoral diversity, and openness to international business and tourism.

 But to begin operating in a Latin American market, investors should be quite familiar with local laws and regulations—and working with an experienced global expansion partner with the support of a local team can help ensure your business is compliant with these laws.

 Velocity Global has helped hundreds of companies realize their global expansion goals in not only Latin America, but in 185 countries and counting.
-Our suite of global expansion services that includes our International PEO solution can have your organization compliantly operating in as few as 48 hours.
-Want to establish an entity down the road?
-International PEO makes transitioning to an entity seamless.
-Ready to make moves into your new LATAM market?
+Ready to make moves and establish an entity in your new LATAM market?
 Let’s talk.